rod-amorim/LostInVivoFOVUnlocker/README.md

 # LIVFOVUnlocker
- A simple BepInEx mod that unlocks the maximum FOV cap in the game, allowing players to set a higher field of view.
+ A simple BepInEx mod for the game Lost In Vivo that unlocks the maximum FOV cap in the game, allowing players to set a higher field of view.

 ## Installation